Dynagroove: Reception, changing technology and obsolescence

+Dynamic equalization

 The other technique used with Dynagroove was a dynamic equalizer, which varied the tonal quality of the recording according to the loudness of the sound.
 Loud passages were reproduced with little tonal change, but softer passages had boosted lows and highs.
 Harry Olson, RCA's chief engineer, advocated the use of dynamic equalization for two reasons: the process would help keep softer musical passages above the noise floor of the LP disc; and music processed through the dynamic equalizer would, in theory, tend to have a tonal balance closer to what the listener would hear in a live performance.
 This latter characteristic was based on Olson's work comparing consumer playback of recorded music to live musical performance.
 Olson found that most people listened to records at sound levels about 20 decibels lower than actual live performances.
 Human hearing is not linear with level change, but tends to perceive softer sounds as having less bass content.
 The dynamic equalizer was an attempt to compensate for the reduction in bass that would be perceived by listening to records at typical levels.
 As noted above, critical reaction to this technique was mixed.
 RCA stopped using dynamic equalization about the same time they stopped using tracing compensation in 1970.